MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-copilot-features.md

     - **For customer chat**: To display the draft a response button on both the conversation panel and the productivity panel.
 Copilot understands the context and drafts the response based on the knowledge resources configured for your organization.
     - **For email**:  To display the **Write an email** tab on the **Copilot help pane (preview)**.
 Copilot helps agents create email responses based on the context of the case.
 1. Copilot automatically refreshes your knowledge base and displays the date and time of when it was last updated.
 You can also use the **Update knowledge base** option to manually update the knowledge base.
 1. You can add up to five web trusted web domains for Copilot to search when generating responses.
 Select **Add web address** in **Web resources** to add trusted external domains.
-To limit the content you want Copilot to use, specify up to two levels – represented by back slashes (/) after the .com part of the address.
+To limit the content you want Copilot to use, specify up to two levels – represented by back slashes (/) after the .com part of the URL.

    :::image type="content" source="media/copilot-admin-email-mini.png" alt-text="enable Copilot for customer summary" lightbox="media/copilot-admin-email.png":::

 ## Enable summarization of cases

-Copilot case summaries are designed to help support agents quickly understand the context of a case, enabling them to resolve customer issues more efficiently.
+Copilot case summaries help agents understand the context of a case, enabling them to resolve customer issues efficiently.
 Agents get a concise summary of the case with key information such as the case title, customer, case subject, product, priority, case type, and case description.

 To allow Copilot to summarize cases and conversations, perform the following steps: